gandalfsaxe/laursens-xelatex-thesis-template/README.rst

 * `Computer Modern Unicode <http://www.ctan.org/tex-archive/fonts/cm-unicode>`_
 * `TeX Gyre Adventor <http://www.ctan.org/tex-archive/fonts/tex-gyre>`_

-They are contained in TeXLive and MiKTeX setup by default so no extra setup is necessary.
+They are contained in TeXLive and MiKTeX installation by default so no extra setup is necessary.
 If you want more unicode support in math mode use the `Latin Modern Math <http://www.ctan.org/tex-archive/fonts/lm-math>`_ by uncomment the lines in the bottom of ``preamble/fonts.tex``.
 NB there are `hyperref errors with math symbols using this font in